-As part of our mission to prepare future citizen service leaders, Horseshoe Farm offers internship and elective rotation opportunities to medical students, medical residents, allied health students, and other graduate and undergraduate students who have the potential to help us see and build a better future for tomorrow's communities.
+As part of our mission to prepare future citizen service leaders, Horseshoe Farm offers internship and elective rotation opportunities to medical students, medical residents, health professions students, and other graduate and undergraduate students who have the potential to help see and build a better future with tomorrow's communities.

 Elective Rotations for Medical/Allied Health Students